Storing Applications in Git

 - Available in Enterprise edition.

-Export Pulse Dashboard to Files
+Export Pulse Applications to Files

-Then clicking Download Export
+Then clicking Download Export.

-This will produce a zip file download named pulse-export-DATEtTIME.zip
+This will produce a zip file download named pulse-export-DATEtTIME.zip which inside has the following folder structure:

 Export Structure